TIMMYG Studios

 end

-ESX Example
+ESX

-Radio Item Requirement (Optional)
+Radio Item (Optional)

-Add to your database
+Add to your database if you want to require a radio item:

 INSERT INTO `items` (`name`, `label`, `weight`, `rare`, `can_remove`) VALUES